University of Bath: Admissions

-In the 2020/21 academic year 19,041 students studied at the university, of whom 13,589 were undergraduates and 5,452 were postgraduates.
 Around 32% of students are international students (those with non-British domicile), representing 147 nationalities with the largest number coming from China (including Hong Kong), France, India and Malaysia.
 27.4% of Bath's undergraduates are privately educated, the eleventh highest proportion amongst mainstream British universities.
 In the 2016–17 academic year, the university had a domicile breakdown of 71:10:19 of UK:EU:non-EU students respectively with a female to male ratio of 47:53.

-Applications outside the EU to the university for undergraduate courses dropped 18.5% at a time early in the recruitment cycle that these applications to competing universities grew by 11.5% for the 2018/19 academic year.

 Student life

 Sports and TeamBath

 Team Bath is the university's sporting organisation.
 In addition to entering teams in BUCS intervarsity competitions, Team Bath has entered teams in national leagues and competitions.
 Team Bath F.C. reached the first round proper of the 2002–03 FA Cup.
 They become the first university team to reach this stage since Oxford University A.F.C. in 1880.
 In 2005–06 the netball team were both founder members and the inaugural champions of the Netball Superleague.
 They were Superleague champions again in 2006–07, 2008–09, 2009–10 and 2013.
 The field hockey club enter a team in the Men's England Hockey League.

 Team Bath's main sports complex is the Sports Training Village based at the University of Bath campus at Claverton Down.